EthanCornell/ethancornell.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I’m a systems-minded software engineer with a focus on concurrency, system-level programming, and performance optimization.
-With a Master’s in Computer Science from [Cornell Tech](https://tech.cornell.edu/), [Cornell University](https://www.cornell.edu/) and hands-on experience across academia, startups, and open source communities, I enjoy designing high-performance infrastructure—from lock-free queues and log-structured file systems to fault-tolerant migration tools and real-time inventory systems.
+I’m a systems-focused software engineer with a background in operating systems, concurrency, and performance-critical backend development.
+I earned my Master’s in Computer Science from  from [Cornell Tech](https://tech.cornell.edu/), [Cornell University](https://www.cornell.edu/), where I specialized in building reliable, low-level infrastructure and lock-free data structures.

-My recent work includes building a Michael–Scott queue with hybrid memory reclamation (hazard pointers + EBR), crafting a UDP-based crash-resilient distributed file system, and contributing to the FreeBSD networking stack with lock-free concurrency enhancements.
-I’ve also led the architecture of a multi-threaded order processing and ERP backend for a wholesale tea supplier, supporting clients like IBM Taiwan and Mandarin Oriental.
+My work spans across academic research, industry, and open source.
+At Cornell, I built a sanitizer-clean Michael–Scott queue with hybrid memory reclamation (hazard pointers + epoch-based reclamation), achieving strong throughput under high contention with zero ABA or use-after-free issues.
+I also designed a UDP-based, crash-resilient distributed file system with a POSIX-style client API and idempotent RPC handling.
+In addition, I contributed to the Harmony model checker by optimizing its concurrency model and scaling its performance on multi-core systems, and enhanced the egos-2000 RISC-V OS with a soft TLB and two-level page table for better memory efficiency and robustness.

-I’m especially drawn to problems that involve low-level optimization, multi-threaded coordination, or distributed reliability.
-Whether it’s implementing memory-efficient caching algorithms or debugging race conditions deep in the OS, I enjoy diving into the details to make systems faster, safer, and more scalable.
+In open source, I’ve worked on the FreeBSD networking stack, improving Netgraph concurrency with lock-free programming and memory-safe synchronization under heavy network load.
+Prior to Cornell, I gained industry experience at ASUS, PCPartner, and Viking Family International, where I built real-time inventory engines, media apps, and CI pipelines, always with a focus on correctness, scalability, and performance.

-Currently based in New York, I’m open to collaboration, open source contributions, and backend or systems roles where performance and reliability matter.
+Currently based in New York, I enjoy working on problems that push the limits of concurrency, fault tolerance, and system efficiency, whether in kernel code, backend services, or distributed infrastructure.